berlinplan/berlinplan.github.io/readme.md

 - <sub> Mean: Developement founded on slavery </sub>
 - <sub> Mean: high-tech founded on inequality </sub>
 - <sub> App: [Oversociety?]  </sub>

+  *Kebab Terrorist Dilemma*
+- <sub> End: bring Demokracy to other Countries </sub>
+- <sub> Mean: Start War an kill People </sub>
+- <sub> Mean: high-tech founded on inequality </sub>
+- <sub> App: No: Society 1 was not allowed to attack society 2 to bring democracy, the Action of Society 1 and all People inside it that support its military in anyway is immoral. even the Kebab seller to some tool manufactor </sub>

 *Controversial Youtube Interviews Dilemma*
  - <sub> End: reducing inequality </sub>